adhred/adhred/README.md

 - 👋 Hi, I’m @adhred
-- 👀 I’m interested in Cybersecurity and Machine Learning
+- 👀 I’m interested in Cybersecurity and AI
 - 🌱 I’m currently learning C++ and Python

 <!---